-Detailed information for 2014
+Detailed information for 2021

-Data release - February 12, 2016
+Data release - October 18, 2023

-Collection period: The data are collected on a continuous basis from January to December of the survey year, from a sample of households spread over twelve monthly collection cycles.
+Collection period: The data are collected on a continuous basis from January to December of the survey reference year, from a sample of households spread over twelve monthly collection cycles.

 - Families, households and housing

 - Household spending and savings

 Data sources and methodology